For Current Deals & Great Tips Look for the Mickey Ears

 - You’ve planned your trip during Value Season when several of the parks close quite early and time for park hopping is limited.

-- The parks are great, but you also want to spend a significant portion of your vacation, lounging by the pool, golfing, shopping and playing at Downtown Disney, visiting the water parks or seeing some of the other Orlando sights.
+- The parks are great, but you also want to spend a significant portion of your vacation, lounging by the pool, golfing, shopping and playing at Disney Springs, visiting the water parks or seeing some of the other Orlando sights.
 In this case, the “Water Park Fun & More” option below may be a better choice.

 Water Park Fun & More Option